Westerface/software-design-vu/docs/assignment2.md

 #### ColorTheme.java (introduced v1.1 still alive)

 This class is used to set the color theme of the application.
 When the application is started an instance from this class is created which is parsed from the settings.json.
-This instance is available all the time since we need to se the colors for alll components and we cannot bbe sure at what time the user will request a different component.
+This instance is available all the time since we need to see the colors for all components and we cannot be sure at what time the user will request a different component.
 The class has an empty constructor that will take the default/last set color theme.
 When the user changes the settings for the color theme the new color theme will be dynamically injected in the instance and change the whole look and feel.
 We are aware that there are plenty of data fields present in this class but we wanted to make sure that when using a color we use the correct color instead of wondering which color goes where, hence we have fields such as: `snippetScreenSaveButtonHoverBackgroundColor`, `dashboardButtonHoverBackgroundColor` which will explicitly say for which element we use the given color.

 #### Settings.java (introduced v1.0 still alive)

 This class will hold/create the settings.
-The various settings will be hold in this class.
+The various settings will be held in this class.
 The class contains information about the settings for the system such as: defaultProgramingLanguage, categories and colorTheme.
 The class is instantiated only once in the `Globlas.java` class from where the settings are read in the system.
 When we parse the settigns.json file an object is created from this type.
-The when the user changes a setting in the application the current settings object is updated and translated back to `JSON` and saved as such.
+When the user changes a setting in the application the current settings object is updated and translated back to `JSON` and saved as such.

 #### SingleClickCopy.java (introduced v1.0 still alive)

 The class contains s single method `copy(Snippet snippet)` that will copy the content of the snippet passed as a parameter.
-The contented of the snippet will be set in the “copy buffer” of the system.
+The content of the snippet will be set in the “copy buffer” of the system.
 So basically this copy method will perform `ctrl + c` for us so the user can paste it anywhere he/she wants.
-We are aware that having a class for one functionality is a bit of overkill but we also consider that maybe by the end of the project we will have to add some extra methods in order to make it flexible.
+We are aware that having a class for one functionality is a bit of an overkill but we also consider that maybe by the end of the project we will have to add some extra methods in order to make it flexible.

 ***NB:** In case we keep it as it is and do not add extra functionality to it we will move it to the SnippetHelper.java class, where we keep all of the snippet manipulations.*

 #### Snippet.java (introduced v1.0 still alive)

 The snippet class is the class that is used to create snippets.
 All if its variables are private.
 The snippet class is used when we parse the snippets.json file.
-The parser will create an ArrayList of snippets that we will use trough the system.
+The parser will create an ArrayList of snippets that we will use through the system.
 The data fields of this class are:
 ```
 name
 programingLanguage